hodgesrm/coldstream-proto/services/goldfin-client/README.md

 --config data_config.yaml \
 --out /tmp/collector --upload
 ```
-The data_collector generates one or more observation files, which are write
+The data_collector generates one or more observation files, which are written
 to the directory selected by the --out option.

 You can also run individual probes and upload later (e.g., through the UI) as